GWAS

 Running The Workflow

-If the previous steps have been completed successfully you can run:
+If the previous steps have been completed successfully you can run on your platform (e.g. PLATFORM=eddie):

 Outputs